 And then there’s the inconsistency with certain apps on the inner display.
 It takes some tinkering around with rotating the device to get some to work, but otherwise, I’ll just have to use them on the cover display only.
 Maybe this isn’t entirely Google’s fault, but it still brings down the user experience.
 It would also be good if Google could figure out how to make the inner display more reliable and durable than its current state, which seems prone to issues, though that’s also the risk you take with a foldable.

-The Pixel Fold could have easily been a hot mess, but it’s actually a damn good folding phone that’s better than it should be.
+The Pixel Fold could have easily been a hot mess, but it really isn’t.
+Increased competition makes it a harder sell than it was at launch, but if you want the Pixel experience in a foldable form factor, the Pixel Fold remains your only option.
 While not perfect, it’s a promising first step for Google’s foldable journey.

 - The Pixel Watch 2 just got a feature it should have launched with